eliocamp/reproducibility-with-r/content/materials/day1/03-quarto/index.markdown

 When rendered, code will be evaluated and executed and text formatted into a reproducible report or document that is nice to read and contains all your work.

 This is really critical to reproducibility since it automates the creation of a paper or report, which also has the side effect of saving time.
-Since the document will recreate the figures and text each time you knit it, you won’t need to copy-paste plots between R and Word, LaTeX or whatever tool you are using to write your report each time you make some trivial change.
+Since the document will recreate the figures and text each time you render it, you won’t need to copy-paste plots between R and Word, LaTeX or whatever tool you are using to write your report each time you make some trivial change.

 Now let’s create a new Quarto file.
 In RStudio you can use the menu bar: